ChriStingo/Distributed-computation-of-Approximate-Nearest-Neighbors/README.md

   	3. Execute on the client `python init_client.py`
   	4. Execute on the client `python search.py`
 - Distributed-SPTAG:
+  	1. Go to each server, customize the config.py file (attention to START_METADATA_OFFSET) and run `python init.py`
 	1. Go to the servers hosting the previously created index.
 In the Release folder of the library, import and customize the [service.ini](https://github.com/ChriStingo/Approximate-Nearest-Neighbors-Searches/tree/main/Algorithms/Distributed-Sptag/service.ini "service.ini") file and run the command `./server -m socket -c service.ini`
 	2. Go to the machine you identify as the aggregator.
 In the Release folder of the library, import and customize the [Aggregator.ini](https://github.com/ChriStingo/Approximate-Nearest-Neighbors-Searches/tree/main/Algorithms/Distributed-Sptag/Aggregator.ini "Aggregator.ini") file and run the command `./aggregator`
 	3. Go to the client, customize the config.py file, and execute `python search.py`